Akash-Peace/KIVY-PLYER-ANDROIDAPP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Disco project objective is to make a flash light app with multiple functions.
-It features to loop a flash light between on & off mode with a given time duration by the user.
-As it is mentioned, I decided to present this project as an android application, particularly using [Kivy framework](https://kivy.org/#home) combining with [Plyer](https://plyer.readthedocs.io/en/latest/).
-Disco is an offline application, So it is _100%_ save to use.
-This project is licensed by [MIT](https://github.com/Akash-Peace/KIVY-PLYER-ANDROIDAPP/blob/main/LICENSE) and it is free to use, fork, modify and distribute.
-If you like this project give a _star_ and follow me.
+Disco project objective is to make a flashlight app with multiple functions.
+It features to loop a flashlight between on & off mode with a given time duration by the user.
+As mentioned, I decided to present this project as an android application, particularly using the [Kivy framework](https://kivy.org/#home) combining with [Plyer](https://plyer.readthedocs.io/en/latest/).
+Disco is an offline application, So it is _100%_ safe to use.
+[MIT](https://github.com/Akash-Peace/KIVY-PLYER-ANDROIDAPP/blob/main/LICENSE) licenses this project and it is free to use, fork, modify and distribute.
+If you like this project, give a _star_ and follow me.

 ## Built With